BestWillInTheWorld/techshed-hugo/content/_index.md

     When we bring different minds together, we believe awesome things will happen!
   enable: true
   heading: Fostering technical and digital creative talent in Frome
   slider_item:
     - image: images/about/1.jpg
+    - image: /images/uploads/screenshot-2019-08-22-at-11.55.17.png
     - image: /images/uploads/img_20190803_161046-1-.jpg
 call_to_action:
   bg: images/call-to-action.jpg
   enable: true
   title: Subscribe to our mailing list
   subtitle: >-
     Give us your email and we'll keep you updated on the latest Frome Tech Shed news.

     You can un-subscribe at any time.
-  subtext: >-
-    We won't do anything else with your email.
-We promise!
 contact:
   enable: false
   title: Get In Touch